forcepusher/FullscreenWindowTemplate/README.md

 # ResizeToFillTemplate
 Unity WebGL template that scales to the entire browser/container window.
 Just 50 lines, has loading progress bar.

-Copy WebGLTemplates into the Assets folder, select it in PlayerSettings and done.
+1. Copy WebGLTemplates folder into the Assets folder.
+2. Go to Edit -> Project Settings -> Player -> WebGL -> Resolution and Presentation, select the template and done.